emilijusmiliauskas-svg/bigquery-looker-analytics-hub/README.md

 - Built interactive dashboards using Looker Studio.
 - Demonstrated descriptive analysis for KPIs and business insights.
 - Established a scalable data setup for future company reporting.

 ---

+## What I Learned

+- **Data Warehousing:** How to structure and manage data in BigQuery for analysis.
+- **SQL Queries:** Aggregating, filtering, and preparing data for dashboards.
+- **OLAP Concepts:** Differences between OLTP and OLAP, and how to design dashboards for analytics.
+- **Data Visualization:** Choosing appropriate charts (bar, line, pie, scatter, maps) for different types of data.
+- **Looker Studio Skills:** Connecting data sources, creating interactive dashboards, filters, scorecards, and styling visuals.
+- **Team Collaboration:** Coordinating tasks across multiple dashboards and ensuring consistent data interpretation.
+- **Presentation of Insights:** Making descriptive and actionable data insights accessible to stakeholders.

+---